tamphh/dotfiles-1/README.md

 ## Installation

-I use [GNU stow](http://www.gnu.org/software/stow/) in order to keep 4-5 different themes.
+I use [GNU stow](http://www.gnu.org/software/stow/) in order to keep several themes.
 Start going into your home:

     $ cd ~